matlab-deep-learning/llms-with-matlab/examples/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.md

 # Analyze Text Data Using Parallel Function Calls with ChatGPT™

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.mlx](mlx-scripts/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.mlx](mlx-scripts/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.mlx)

 This example shows how to detect multiple function calls in a single user prompt and use this to extract information from text data.